-Founded in 2010, Toygaroo was an online toy rental service that was dubbed Netflix for toys.
-Toygaroo enabled parents to rent toys for a period, then give them back when their kids got tired of playing with them.
+Founded in 2010, Toygaroo was an online toy rental service that was dubbed the Netflix of toys.
+Toygaroo enabled parents to rent toys for a period and return them once their kids got tired of playing with them.

 Toygaroo had a promising start.
 Its founder, Nikki Pope, appeared on the hit TV show Shark Tank and secured a $200,000 investment from Mark Cuban and Kevin O’Leary.
 Unfortunately, that investment didn’t pay off.
 Toygaroo filed for bankruptcy in 2012 and subsequently shut down.

 Why Toygaroo failed

 While the exact details of Toygaroo’s shutdown weren’t clear, it looks like the company had problems dealing with its rapid growth as well as with executing its business model.

 Phil Smy, former Chief Technology Officer for Toygaroo, told Shark Tank Blog, that Toygaroo might have had trouble scaling the business.
 The company received explosive growth in a short span of time which is at the same time a big success and a difficult thing to handle.
 No matter their expertise, small businesses lack the capacity to manage rapid growth.
 If Toygaroo had slow and organic growth, the company might have avoided bankruptcy.

 Frequently Asked Ecommerce Questions

 Statistics show that there will be over 2,5 billion online consumers by the end of 2020.
 To put things into perspective, with a global population of 7.7 billion people, that basically means that 25% of the world’s population is making ecommerce transactions.